 1. Go to your Small Parts library or create one if do not have it yet.

-Small Parts configuration
+2. Small Part template configuration

 Now we can create the general template for our report.